-Donations poured in for the adrenaline-fuelled fundraiser, held at National Grid's Eakring training academy in Nottinghamshire, on Thursday (4 June).
+Donations poured in for the fundraiser, held at National Grid's Eakring training academy in Nottinghamshire, on Thursday (4 June).

-Thanks to generous colleagues, friends and family, the team doubled their original charity target to more than £12,000.
+Thanks to generous colleagues, friends and family, Sally and her colleagues doubled their original charity target to more than £12,000.
 National Grid has pledged to match their efforts, with £24,000 set to be handed over to Macmillan to pay for heating grants for people with cancer.

-Climbing electricity pylons is a routine part of the job for National Grid's force of overhead line engineers but Sarah and her colleagues are more used to having their feet firmly on the ground.
+Climbing pylons is a routine part of the job for National Grid's force of overhead line engineers but Sally and her workmates are more used to having their feet firmly on the ground.